Regional Victorian Trials Alliance:

 Regional palliative patients and those needing supportive care have additional challenges in the management of their care.

-The Pallative & Supportive Care initiative sets out to increase the number of pallative and supportive care patients participating in clinical trials in their regional areas.
+The Pallative & Supportive Care initiative sets out to increase the number of palliative and supportive care patients participating in clinical trials in their regional areas.

 The initiative also aims to increase awareness and participation in clinical research across the palliative care workforce.